MegaMek/megamek.github.io/_posts/2023-05-24-New Development Release v0.49.13.md

 ### Welcome all to 0.49.13!

-This release marks a significant milestone for Megamek as we finish the second year of 0.49.x development.
+This release marks a significant milestone for MegaMek as we finish the second year of 0.49.x development.
 It features numerous fixes and quality-of-life improvements.
 The breadth of exciting additions is extensive, making it challenging to decide where to begin.
 We recommend reviewing the complete list to see all changes.
 However, we'll highlight a few noteworthy ones for now.
 It's important to note that this release, being the 13th in the cycle, may still contain a few new bugs due to all the awesome new stuff.

 Here we go...

 + [Client settings had a massive overhaul](https://bg.battletech.com/forums/megamek-games/coming-soon-to-megamek/msg1928052/#msg1928052)
 + [Major improvements to how min/max visual and sensor ranges are display in game](https://github.com/MegaMek/megamek/pull/4430)
 + [Improvements to the Detail Unit Counts in the Initiative Phase](https://bg.battletech.com/forums/megamek-games/coming-soon-to-megamek/msg1931189/#msg1931189)